StaPH-B/docker-builds/build-files/ncbi-table2asn/1.28.1094/README.md

 srcchk: 0.0.1094
 table2asn: 1.28.1094

-Note: this version does not contain `fastaedit`
+Note: this version does not contain `fastaedit_public`

 ## Example Usage